High School Student Program

 - Are legally responsible for the conduct of the election, including checking names and ID’s, operating voting machines and ascertaining results.

 - Are required to attend a training class.
-Classes, lasting approximately 2 hours, are held in mid-October at various locations around the County.
+Classes, lasting approximately 3 hours, are held at various times, dates and locations around the County.

-- Are required to subscribe to the Constitutional Oath prior to Election Day.
-(Notaries are available at the training classes for this purpose.)
+- Are required to subscribe to the Election Officer Oath prior to Election Day (notaries are available at the training classes for this purpose).

 - Are required to subscribe to the Election Officer Oath administered by the Chief Election Officer before the polls open on election morning.

-- Must choose to represent either the Democratic or Republican Party.
+- May represent either the Democratic or Republican Party, or choose to serve as an Independent.

-- Will serve under the direct supervision of the Chief Election Officer in the precinct.
+- Will serve in a polling place assigned by the Office of Elections under the direct supervision of the Chief Election Officer.

 - Must be strictly impartial at all times, not discussing politics, candidates or issues.

-- Are expected to dress appropriately-no jeans, shorts, sweats, t-shirts, etc.
+- Must dress appropriately - no jeans, shorts, sweats, t-shirts, etc.

-Are expected to use appropriate language and behavior at all
+Must use appropriate language and behavior at all times.

-- Are expected to work, not visit, with friends and neighbors.
+- Is expected to work - not visit, with friends and neighbors.

-The Electoral Board will attempt to assign students to polling places near their homes and high schools.
+The Office of Elections will attempt to assign students to polling places near their homes and/or high schools.
 No more than two students will be assigned for each shift at each polling place.
-The Electoral Board will provide the school/teachers with a list of participants and number of hours worked so that they may award classroom credit as appropriate.
-Students, whether serving as election pages or election officers, must attend the appropriate training class in order to qualify for assignment and credit in this program.
+The Office of Elections will provide the school/teachers with a list of participants and number of hours worked so that they may award classroom credit as appropriate.
+Students, whether serving as election pages or election officers, must attend the appropriate training class in order to qualify for assignment.
+They must complete their assignment on Election Day to receive credit for the program.

-The Electoral Board will attempt to accommodate those parents who wish to serve as election officers in the precincts at which their children have been assigned.
+The Office of Elections will attempt to accommodate those parents who wish to serve as election officers in the precincts at which their children have been assigned.
 However, we cannot guarantee that those assignments are available.
 Parents who are considering serving as election officers must be registered to vote in Virginia on or before the voter registration deadline for the November General Election, and must attend an election officer training class.

-The Electoral Board will also prepare press releases for the local newspapers and media to publicize the student participation.
+The Office of Elections will also prepare press releases for the local newspapers and media to publicize the student participation.

 Note: Boy Scouts and Girl Scouts, working toward their Eagle and Gold awards, may also be able to fulfill some of their merit badge requirements by participating in this program.